PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 17:09:20
+Last updated: 2024-04-02 17:09:53
-Random Quote: Fear makes strangers of people who would be friends. - Shirley MacLaine
+Random Quote: Success is getting what you want.
+Happiness is wanting what you get. - Dale Carnegie